-- The sequence of words in the item's title overlap significantly with the query: Matching individual words between the item and the query is not enough, but a known item query and its corresponding item will share many word sequences.
-For example, the word sequence "family in a changing society" is shared entirely by the known item and the query.
-A title such as "Family Caregiving in a Changing Society" may share all of these keywords but is not likely to be a known item.
-Thus the order of the words in the query plays an especially important role in determining whether a retrieved item is a known item. - The overlap between the query and the title should be a significant portion of the title: Titles that have all of the word sequences found in the query are not necessarily known item matches.
+- The sequence of words in the item's title overlap significantly with the query: Matching individual words between the item and the query is not enough.
+For example, the words of the query "family in a changing society" may overlap entirely with a title such as "Family Caregiving in a Changing Society", but the title is not likely to be the known item sought (the problem here is the intervening headword "Caregiving".
+Treating the query as an unordered set of words may not be sufficient for many cases.
+The sequential order of the words in the query plays an especially important role in determining whether a retrieved item is a known item. - The overlap between the query and the title should be a significant portion of the title: Titles that have all of the word sequences found in the query are not necessarily known item matches.
 Consider the query "the bible" and the item "Great people of the Bible and how they lived".
 Although the query is fully embedded within the item's title, it is not likely the known item being sought after.
-In our observation, this is especially true for long titles and short queries. - First and last word sequences in the query are important to match in the title: This is illustrated in the example in Figure 3.
-Here, we see that the beginning two words ("marriage and") and the last two ("changing society") are matched only in the twelfth, correct item.
-These two positions are important to distinguish known items from distracters.

-• Publication keywords are important to match: If the known item query has a publication specific keyword (again, words such as "journal", "atlas" or "guide"), they should be present in the title as well.
+In our observation, this is especially true for long titles and short queries. - First and last word sequences in the query are important to match in the title: Consider again the query "marriage and the family in a changing society", and three retrieved items "Marriage and family: change and continuity", "Restructuring the Chinese city: changing society, economy and space" and "Marriage and family in a changing society".
+Here, we see that the beginning two words ("marriage and") and the last two ("changing society") are matched only in the last item.
+These two positions are important to distinguish known items from distracters. - Publication keywords are important to match: If the known item query has a publication specific keyword (again, words such as "journal", "atlas" or "guide"), they should be present in the title as well.